When it comes to online course platforms, there are many platforms for you to choose from.

 Podia is an all-in-one platform that comes with course creation, memberships, and also the ability to sell digital products.

 It is more on the likes of Kajabi without a premium price tag.

 Although Podia has limited features in course creation compared to Teachable, other features like memberships and digital products may come handy for some users.

 - It has better design and customization options than Podia

 - It has very powerful certification mechanisms

-- It has an iOS app for the students to consume the course content
+- It has an iOS app for the students to consume your online course content

 - The inbuilt ability to handle EU VAT that very few online platforms come with.

 - It comes with memberships and digital downloads features

 - It has superior email marketing platform with drip and broadcast features